REFINER: Reasoning Feedback on Intermediate Representations

 We propose to solve these tasks by forcing the model to generate intermediate hypotheses ($z$) and improving them via structured feedback.
-We introduce an interactive framework named \ourmodel, made of two separate models: (a) a \textsc{critic} model (\S \ref{sec_3.1:critic_model}) trained to provide structured feedback on intermediate reasoning steps and (b) a \textsc{generator} model trained to solve the reasoning task by first generating intermediate reasoning steps (\S \ref{sec:3.2_generator}).
+We introduce an interactive framework, \ourmodel, made of two separate models: (a) a \textsc{critic} model (\S \ref{sec_3.1:critic_model}) trained to provide structured feedback on intermediate reasoning steps and (b) a \textsc{generator} model trained to solve the reasoning task by first generating intermediate reasoning steps (\S \ref{sec:3.2_generator}).
 The core idea of \ourmodel is to exploit the interaction between the generator model and the critic model, where the generator's intermediate reasoning steps are improved via structured feedback from the critic.
-An overview of the framework is depicted in \Figref{fig:refiner_model}.

 \ourmodel presents several important properties.
 First, the generator is trained to incorporate and leverage feedback, which helps it converge towards better reasoning during training and makes it capable of integrating feedback at test time, whether from a trained critic or a human (see \S\ref{sec:result}).
 Second, the trained critic can be useful on its own; we demonstrate that a generalist LLM like GPT-$3.5$ can significantly benefit from interacting with our trained critic on the reasoning tasks we consider (see \S\ref{sec:result}).
 Finally, having two separate models allows us to easily measure the benefits of feedback during training and/or during inference (see \S\ref{sec:analysis}).